talent-plan/tinysql/courses/proj2-README-en.md

 ...
 ```

-The first section defines the combination of token types and operator.
+The first section defines the combination of token types and operators.
 All four types of operator are left associative.
 Operators on the same line have the same priority, and operator on different lines have higher priority for lines defined later.

-syntax grammatical rules use the BNF definition.
+The syntax grammatical rules use the BNF definition.
 BNF can be used to express context-free languages, and most modern programming languages can be expressed using BNF.
 The rules above define three types of generation.
-The item to the left of the colon in the generating formula (for example, statement) is called a non-terminator, and INTEGER and VARIABLE are called terminators; they are tokens return by Lex.
+The item to the left of the colon in the generating formula (e.g., statement) is called a non-terminator, and INTEGER and VARIABLE are called terminators; they are tokens returned by Lex.
 The terminator can only appear on the right side of the generation formula.
 You can generate expressions using the generation-defined syntax:

 ```goyacc
 expr -> expr * expr